MSUSEL/msusel-ssp-manager/README.md

 It runs on Linux (In particular, it is being developed on Ubuntu 22.04). <br />

 ## Installation
-Make sure you have installed Git, Docker and Docker-compose. <br />
+Make sure you have installed Git, Docker and Docker-compose.
+For automompletion while editing OSCAL documents and highlighting of key or value errors, use VS Code.
+The project has the json schemas for the OSCAL documents, and we set VS Code to find them.<br />

 If you don't, Git can be installed with: <br />
 sudo apt install git <br />